Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/users_manual.md

 bash start.sh
 ```

-This command will start the IoT stack, and register a dummy service represeting weather observation devices:
+This command will start the IoT stack, and register a dummy service representing weather observation devices:

 ```json
 {